garylirocks/quickrefs/github.markdown

  - Apps act as themselves, they are mostly bots, helping you automate some tasks, such as requesting more info for an issue if there's no description.

  - OAuth Apps act as the user who authorized them.

+## Branch protection

+You could create branch protection rules to protect a branch:

+- Require a pull requests
+  - Require approvals
+- Require status checks
+  - You can use **a job in a workflow as a check**
+- Require conversation resolution
+- Require deployments to succeed
+  - Environments must be successfully deployed to

 ## Actions